 Including minimum wage in the simulations has little impact on the overall results.
-As expected, employment, disposable income, simulated taxes and social insurance contributions increase slightly while social assistance remains almost the same.
+As expected, employment, disposable income, simulated taxes and social insurance contributions increase slightly while social assistance decreases slightly.
 Poverty also is slightly lower when minimum wage is simulated.
 However, the estimated differences are very small indicating that the number of individuals with recorded hourly wages below the minimum is very small in the dataset.